-2. Under the annual leave system, employees accrue annual leave every calendar year as of 1 January 2017.
-For employment relationships beginning on or after 1

-January 2017, annual leave begins to accrue after the employment relationship has lasted 6 months.
+2. Under the annual leave system, employees accrue annual leave every calendar year.
+Accrual of annual leave begins when the employment relationship has lasted 6 months.

 Annual leave accrues for each calendar year by virtue of:

 - the actual number of hours worked, - other time that is be considered working time in the meaning of chapter 2, section 4 of the Working Hours Act, - training required by the employer to the extent that the employer pays for loss of earnings from regular working hours, - time during which shop stewards and labour protection delegates are released from work, and - trade union training undertaken by staff representatives in accordance with a training agreement and within the scope of employer subsidy insofar as the employer pays for loss of earnings from regular working hours.